In the market for a new floor mop and trying to decide between Bona and Swiffer?

 - Cleaning performance – It leaves behind streaks/film and doesn’t do a great job cleaning hair and sticky gunk.

 - Issues with batteries – Several dozen users complain that the batteries die after a couple of uses (another cost to consider if you buy the Swiffer).

 - Spray functionality is broken – The spray nozzles doesn’t work, or the cleaning solution drips out of the nozzle.

 To read dozens of custom reviews, check out the Swiffer WetJet on Amazon.

 Bona was founded in 1919 in Sweden and specializes in the installation, renovation, maintenance, and care of wood floors.
 They make products for homeowners, such as floor mops and cleaning solutions, and professionals, such as sanders, buffers, adhesives, and coatings.

 Bona also has a Bona Certified Craftsman® program where they hand-pick top flooring professions to train, test, and certify.

 To become certified, professionals need to complete hands-on training, pass a test on technique and application, use equipment approved by Bona, partake in continuous training, have proper liability and workers compensation insurance, and be in business at least five years.

 Consumers can feel comfort hiring a Bona Certified Craftsman® to provide flooring services, knowing they have been thoroughly vetted by one of the top brands in the market.

-Swiffer is owned by consumer goods giant Proctor and Gamble and launched in the U.S. in 2002.
-Proctor and Gamble is known for being one of the best, if not the best, brand-building companies in the world.
+Swiffer is owned by consumer goods giant Procter and Gamble and launched in the U.S. in 2002.
+Procter and Gamble is known for being one of the best, if not the best, brand-building companies in the world.

 Since 2002, they’ve built Swiffer up to be one of the most well-known cleaning brands in the market.
 If you walk down the cleaning aisle in any store in the U.S., you are likely to see Swiffer products owning a vast majority of the shelf space.